Catherine and I first met almost a decade ago, when she was living in Switzerland. At the time, we were exploring her options for a career change.

 I’m not sure I can name one particular thing.
 I consider myself a classic introvert so traditional marketing is not comfortable for me.
 I’ve tried to find ways of putting myself out there that feel true to me.
-I try to make my meditation courses and Mindful Hiking Days the best I possibly can in the hope that people love them and recommend them to others.
-I will probably need to think beyond this at some point but for now it seems to be working.
-Connecting with like-minded business owners and doing guest blog posts and other similar exchanges has also been extremely helpful.
+Connecting with like-minded peers has, and continues, to be really important.

 How did coaching help you?

 Coaching helped me enormously.
 I can honestly say there is absolutely no way I would have started The Wellbeing Corner without it!
 It helped me break down preconceived ideas and barriers I’d subconsciously constructed that were holding me back and gave me the confidence to take that first step and then keep going.

 I find inspiration everywhere – nature, books, art, radio, blogs, Ted Talks, podcasts, colleagues, friends and family.
 My favourite podcast is ‘This Jungian Life’ – there is so much rich material in there!

 I usually have a few books on the go at once but at the moment I’m focusing my attention on Wild Mind – A Field Guide to the Human Psyche by Bill Plotkin and loving it.

 How do you maintain a sense of balance while running your business?

 This is something I’m very much still working on but being really deliberate about creating more space in my life to simply ‘be’ rather ‘doing’ all the time.
 For me this includes spending time in nature, being physically active, meditating and cooking.
 I recently started learning basket weaving which I’m also loving and am keen to make more space for.

 What are you looking forward to?